 Another year older birthday cake for my brother in law.
 Took the photo before putting a candle.
 This time I experiment making mocha frosting.
-The frosting doesn’t looks beautiful.
+The frosting doesn’t look beautiful.
 I think I might have over beat it.
 Well, at least I tried making mocha frosting than never.

 I surprise him with apples in it, instead of Aperol.
 The texture is crunchy as I cut the apples into bite size and just mix in.
 As for the mocha frosting, I recreated it from Ina Garten, a tv program show which I watched a while ago.
 So, I decided to do it from memory: Scratch with my ingredients.

 Overall, its turn out satisfying and there’s a cake for him to blow the candle.
 I am sure next time I will make a better frosting.
-Be brave to plate up the curdle frosting!!!! its can still be eaten, never throw out food.
+Be brave to plate up the curdle frosting!!!! it’s can still be eaten, never throw out food.
+Happy Baking!!!!

 250 ml guinness stout

 2 medium size royal gala apples, cut into bite size